Unipotent Representations of Exceptional Richardson Orbits: Preliminaries

-The theorem below is a generalization of Proposition 9.11 of \cite{BV1985}.
-As a consequence, Theorem \ref{thm:main} follows. \begin{theorem} Let $\mc{O}$ be an exceptional Richardson orbit not equal to four orbits specified in Proposition \ref{prop:birational}.
-Fix a Levi subalgebra $\mf{l}$ corresponding to the parabolic subgroup appearing in the Proposition, then the following statements hold: \begin{itemize} \item[(a)] The number of elements in
+For all exceptional Richardson $\mathcal{O}$ other than the four orbits in \eqref{eq-exception}, Theorem 9.11 of \cite{BV1985} provides a nice character formula for all $\Pi({}^L\mathcal{O})$. \begin{theorem} Let $\mc{O}$ be an exceptional Richardson orbit not equal to four orbits in \eqref{eq-exception}, and $\mf{l}$ be the Levi subalgebra of the parabolic subgroup corresponding to $\mc{O}$ given by Proposition \ref{prop:birational}, then the following statements hold: \begin{itemize} \item[(a)] The number of elements in